 2. Chainsaw Trousers

 Chainsaw trousers should be layered with special fabrics to provide maximum protection to those who work with a chainsaw.
 Chainsaw trousers are made with a durable outer layer and an inner layer of loose, long Kevlar fibres.
-Should the chainsaw trousers be cut into the special fibres jam and shred the chain so as to limit the damage of the operator’s leg.
+Should the chainsaw trousers be cut into whilst tree felling or logging wood, the special fibres jam and shred the chain to limit the damage to the operator’s leg.
 This chainsaw PPE kit can help prevent serious or even fatal injuries so don’t skimp and look at offerings from reputable brands such as SIP, Oregon, Stein and Arbotec.
 Type C trousers offer the fullest protection and are perfect for workers in tree surgeon or climbing roles.
 You should also see our top 5 chainsaw pants as voted by our customers.

 There are 2 main types of helmets, climbing helmets and ground helmets.
 A helmet protects your head while sawing.
 Helmets offer remarkable protection for your head against impact with a cut bar in the event of a kickback.
 The helmet also provides protection against serious injuries from falling debris or branches, though they are only effective against cut-through if the chain brake is fully engaged.
 Ground helmets should also have integrated face shields and hearing protection for total safety.